xps/Gmail-Notifier-Replacement/ReadMe.md

 ===============================

  - Sounds
- - Installer
+ - Better preview of incoming mail

 How to use?
 ===============================

 First, you will need to **generate an application-specific password** in your [Google Account][4], under the Security > Password > App Passwords section.
 It will not work with your real password.

+Then, either download:

+ - **The installer**: this will install the program and set it up to automatically start with Windows. or,
-Download, unzip, and run the exe file (or set up Windows to start it up for you automatically).
+ - **The binaries** in zip format: you will have to extract this and start it (or set up Windows to start it up for you) yourself.

 On the first run, you will be asked for credentials (these will be stored [securely][5]).

 **Requires the .NET Framework 3.5 or above** (Client Profile is ok).